 The County Manager sees that communications between the public, County government agencies, and the Council, are forwarded to the appropriate parties for any necessary action.
 Upon appointment, the County Manager must be, or promptly become, a resident.

-Clay B. Stamp was named Talbot County Manager on January 1, 2021, after serving as the Director of Talbot County Emergency Services for more than 10 years.
+Clay B. Stamp was named Talbot County Manager on January 1, 2021, after serving as the Director of Talbot County Emergency Services and Assistant County Manager for more than 10 years where he led key advances in emergency services and assisted the County Manager supporting departments operationally as well as through strategic planning efforts.

 Mr. Stamp continues to serve as the Chairman of the Maryland Emergency Medical Services Board that oversees the Statewide EMS system and is a member of the Governor's Emergency Management Advisory Council.
 He also is a long-serving member of the Federal Emergency Management Agency (FEMA) Hurricane Liaison Team.